-- 2.12 The GSCC approved all AMHP programmes again before the GSCC closed, to make sure that the programmes met the GSCC's requirements.
-Under the Health and Social Care Act 2012, programmes which the GSCC approved before the transfer of the regulation of social workers in England on 1 August 2012, are treated as transitionally HCPC approved until we visit the programme ourselves.
-We expect to visit AMHP programmes in the 2013 2014 and 2014 2015 academic years. - 2.13 We expect to visit AMHP programmes in 2013-2014 and 2014-2015 academic years.
-We have put in place some interim criteria based on our standards of education and training and the relevant GSCC criteria.
-We will use these interim criteria to manage any exceptional circumstances (such as a new programme approval or investigating complaints about existing programmes) which arise whilst we are developing our own standalone criteria.4
+- 2.12 The GSCC approved all AMHP programmes again before their closure, to check that the programmes met the GSCC's requirements.
+Under the Health and Social Care Act 2012, programmes which the GSCC approved before the transfer of the regulation of social workers in England on 1 August 2012, are treated as HCPC approved until we visit the programme ourselves.
+We expect to visit AMHP programmes in the 2013 2014 and 2014 2015 academic years. - 2.13 Although we expect to visit AMHP programmes in 2013-2014 and 2014-2015 academic years, the programmes are still subject to the monitoring arrangements set out in paragraph 2.11 above.
+We have put in place some interim criteria based on our standards of education and training and the relevant GSCC criteria to help us to manage any changes made to AMHP programmes, whilst we are developing our own standalone criteria.3